A Witi on the Splendiferous Butterfly An Exposition on How the Butterfly is Swum

 as they're swept inwards and towards each other.

-The swimmer can focus on the movement and position of the forearms and hands while keeping the elbows high.
+The swimmer can focus on the movement and position of the forearms and hands which keeps the elbows high.
 This is sometimes likened to “reaching over a barrel” (but not curved over a barrel).
 Emphasis on proper execution of the early part of the pull-through is not to take away from the manifestation in the latter part, where the strength of the push is a difference maker.

 Tyler brings his hands close together as do many flyers.